NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 jne    794 <main+0x84>
 </code></pre>

-Here, we zero out all but the lowest 8 bytes of `eax`, then subtract one from it.
-Then we zero out all but the last 8 bytes of `ecx` and compare `eax` to `ecx`.
+Here, we zero out all but the lowest 8 bits of `eax`, then subtract one from it.
+Then we zero out all but the last 8 bits of `ecx` and compare `eax` to `ecx`.
 If they're not equal, we jump to 0x794.
 Where is that?
 It's another block we've already reversed; it prints the failure string and exits with the return code of 1.

 What is this actually doing?
 From above, `eax` contains a single byte; 0x61 (decimal 97, or 'a' in ASCII).
 It has one subtracted from it, so it's 0x60 (decimal 96, '\`' in ASCII).
 So we know that the first two characters of the key are 'o\`'.
 Our pseudocode looks like this: